josevnz/EncryptedUsbBackup/README.md

 [![asciicast](https://asciinema.org/a/553200.svg)](https://asciinema.org/a/553200)

-With this information we can test before hand if the USB drive has enough space to save our files.
+With this information we can test beforehand if the USB drive has enough space to save our files.

 ```yaml
         - name: Check if destination USB drive has enough space to store our backup